strands-project/strands_tabletop_perception/README.md

 5. Print out an A3 calibration patter, found in `chessboards/chessboards/boards/A3 cal.pdf`.
 Stikck it to some card.

-6. Place the calibration pattern on to the table, with the centre of the board at your origin and the x & y axis aligned with your axis:
+6. Place the calibration pattern on to the table, with the centre of the board at your origin and the x & y axis aligned with your axis.
+See image above.

 7. Make sure your robot is well localised in the 2D map then run the chessboard detector: